introcompling/introcompling.github.io/README.md

 # Welcome!
 This is the first-ever iteration of a DeCal designed to provide aspiring linguists with an easily accessible introduction to computing.
 The course is primarily lab-based and will also end with a group project.

 We highly recommend students to have taken Linguistics 100 or equivalent.
 The course is also designed for students with no programming experience.

+We will meet on Tuesdays at 5:00-6:30pm in TBC.
 ## Staff
 Our faculty advisor is [Prof. Terry Regier](mailto:terry.regier@berkeley.edu).
 {% assign instructors = site.staffers | where: 'role', 'Instructor' %}